Pooja9824/Wordpress-Custom-Theme/README.md

 # Wordpress-Custom-Theme
-This is simple wordpress theme, created by student.
+This is simple wordpress theme, created by me.